microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/walkthrough/challenge-5/solution.md

 #### **Task 3.2: Install the Mobility service on the Linux VM**

-1. Extract the contents of installer file to a local folder (for example C:\Temp) on the machine, as follows:
+1. Extract the contents of installer file to a local folder (for example /tmp) on the machine, as follows:

      ren Microsoft-ASR_UA\*Windows\*release.exe MobilityServiceInstaller.exe